siamaksade/quay-mirror-pipeline/README.md

 # Add Quay Notification to Start Pipeline

 Go to the `rh-openjdk-11-runtime` image repository settings and create a *Notification*:
-* When this event occurs: `Push to Repository`
+* Event: `Push to Repository`
+* Method: `Webhook Post`
-* Webhook URL: *copy from the pipeline details in OpenShift Web Console*
+* Webhook URL: *copy-paste from the pipeline details in OpenShift Web Console*
+* Title: `Start Pipeline on Push`

 ![](images/image-16.png)
 ![](images/image-17.png)

 Now it's all set.
 Next time Quay syncs with the Red Hat container catalog, it will trigger the pipeline to rebuild the Quarkus app image with the tags that are synced.
-You can trigger a manual sync to test the notification.
+You can trigger a manual sync to test the notification like how you did in the previous steps.

 ![](images/image-18.png)